SCHUNK’s 3D-Printed Grippers Grab All The Attention

 Automated engineering and co-creation with Materialise

 Materialise supported SCHUNK with software for 3D printing to create a user-friendly interface that automates the design phase and allows for immediate order placement.
-In addition, the platform is integrated with Materialise’s additive manufacturing automation and control software Streamics and places orders automatically in Materialise’s certified production for Laser Sintered Polyamide 12.
+In addition, the platform is integrated with Materialise’s additive manufacturing automation and control software Streamics and places orders automatically in Materialise’s certified production for laser sintered PA 12.

 Design and order in 15 minutes